Polar Bear Café

 Polar Bear Café (しろくまカフェ, Shirokuma Cafe) is a Japanese manga series by Aloha Higa.
+The series serialized in Shogakukan's Josei magazine Monthly Flowers.
 It revolves around the everyday lives of a group of animals mingling with humans at a café run by a polar bear.
-An anime adaptation by Studio Pierrot aired in Japan between April 2012 and March 2013.
-It was streamed as it aired on Japanese TV on Crunchyroll as Polar Bear Cafe for global audiences.
+An anime adaptation by Studio Pierrot aired in Japan between April 2012 and March 2013, and was simulcast globally on Crunchyroll.